Alcaro/Arlib/arlib/sandbox/README.txt

         inherits some fds from the shell (extremely rare, and most shell-inherited fds are lock files anyways)
       with other parents, it can be data leak, data loss, or even a full jailbreak
+    severity: low, due to the infeasible exploitability
 - filesystem::grant_native_redir, filesystem::child_file: open() of use-after-free garbage
     exploitability: in theory, takes a while, but perfectly possible in practice, innocent programs are very likely to hit these and fail to launch, prompting administrator attention
     maximum impact: full sandbox jailbreak
+    severity: low, due to the low probability any buggy version was ever successfully deployed
 - launch_impl: if parent process dies before its communicator fd, child may survive sandbox termination
     exploitability: extremely hard in theory, requires a race condition during sandbox launch and it's 100% impossible to do anything malicious even if you hit this race; the first code